SillyBubble/SillyBubble.github.io/content/authors/Andrea/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests in 3D printing and bi-material joining.
+bio: I’m interested in analysing the interface toughening mechanisms of bi-material junctions between FRP and metals, by using Additive Manufacturing technique.
+A correlated Finite Element Model is used to optimize the metal substrate.

 interests:
+  - Additive Manufacturing of metals
+  - Finite Element Simulations
+  - Adhesive joints
-  - 3D print
+  - Composite materials
-  - Bi-material joining
+  - CAD designs

 education:
   courses:
-    - course: MSc in Mechatronic Engineering
+    - course: MSc in Industrial engineering with a specialization in Mechatronics
       institution: University of Trento
       year: 2023
     - course: BSc in Industrial Engineering, Mechatronics Orientation